malaybaku/VMagicMirror/doc/manual_en.md

 Character's motion parameters should be changed when your character looks strange when typing the keyboard, like fingers float above, or go too below the keyboard.

-Waiting motion is designed to look like breathing motion, but it might also look as if the character floats, when you set the large value for `Scale [%]`.
+`Waiting motion` is designed to look like breathing motion, but it might also look as if the character floats, when you set the large value for `Scale [%]`.

+`Other Motion` supports to change where the character looks by mouse position, and lip sync.
+For the lip sync, please set the microphone input to enable function.

 For the tall character, increase `Height` of the `Camera` to show the face, and increase `Height` and `Size` of the `Keyboard & Mouse Pad` so that typing motion looks more natural.